unkokaeru/bilbois/content/Organised/Mathematics/Lectures/Coding Theory Week 2.md

 ### Is Hamming distance a metric?

 Let $A$ be a $q$-ary alphabet.
 Then the Hamming distance on the set $A^{n}$ of words of length $n$ over $A$ is a metric.
-This can be proven using skills from the Proof module last year, defining necessary variables and then directly proving each axiom in the [[Definition of Metric Spaces and Distance Functions]].
+This can be proven using skills from the Proof module last year, defining necessary variables and then directly proving each axiom in the [[../Definitions/Definition of Metric Spaces and Distance Functions]].
 From this proof, we can also correlate that words over an alphabet build metric spaces, as do codes.

 ### Why is this useful?